 The young entrepreneur, Maya, replied to those questions:

-- Where will the barber shop be placed?
+- Where will the barbershop be placed?

-- What is special about the barber shop?
+- What is unique about this hairdresser?

 - Who will be the barber?

-The project: A t-shirt for any size - a shirt that you can shrink and stretch it to fit different sizes, therefore, saving money on buying clothes.
+The project: A T-shirt for any size - a shirt that you can shrink and stretch it to fit different sizes, therefore, saving money on buying clothes.

 In the end, the project A T-Shirt for Any Size was implemented.
 Clicking on this link will direct you to the page where the project is explained in detail.

-Initiative: A pencil that completes homework
+The invention: A pencil that does homework

 - How does the pencil identify the written questions?